leocg/Hackintosh-Dell-G5-5590/README.md

 - Fix USB3 ports not delivering more power than 500.
 Only Thunderbolt3/USB-C port delivers full power.
 - Install Fenvi BCM94360NG Wi-Fi/Bluetooth card (waiting for arrival, using TP Link USB dongle for now)
 - Review CPU frequencies.
-Right now minimum is 1.2ghz and maximum seems to be 4.0ghz
+Right now minimum is 1.2ghz and maximum 4.0ghz
+- Remap brightness to F11 and F12 (currently Fn+S Fn+B)
 - Quicktime and iTunes show artifacts while full screen.
 IINA runs fine, tested mp4, mkv and ts movies, maybe something to do with Apple decoding

 ## Future reading